Nunavut: Geography

-Nunavut covers 1,836,993.78 km2 of land and 62137 mi2 of water in Northern Canada.
+Nunavut covers 1,836,993.78 km2 of land and 62137 sqmi of water in Northern Canada.
 The territory includes a substantial part of the mainland, most of the Arctic Archipelago, and the waters and islands of Hudson Bay, James Bay, and Ungava Bay; this includes the distant Belcher Islands and Akimiski Island, which were part of the Northwest Territories from which Nunavut was separated.
-This makes it the fifth-largest subnational entity (or administrative division) in the world.
+This makes it the fifth-largest subnational entity or administrative division in the world.
 If Nunavut were a country, it would rank 15th in area.

 Nunavut has long land borders with the Northwest Territories on the mainland and a few Arctic islands, and with Manitoba to the south of the Nunavut mainland; it also meets Saskatchewan to the southwest at a quadripoint, and has a short land border with Newfoundland and Labrador on Killiniq Island.
+It has very small land borders with Ontario and Quebec via exclaves on the James Bay coast.
 The boundary with the Northwest Territories roughly approximates the tree line in Canada.

-Nunavut shares maritime borders with the provinces of Quebec, Ontario, and Manitoba; these run along the shoreline of those provinces to include the entirety of the involved bays under Nunavut jurisdiction, rather than the usual arrangement of running through the middle of a body of water.
+Nunavut shares maritime borders with the provinces of Quebec, Ontario, and Manitoba.
+These run along the shoreline of those provinces to include the entirety of the involved bays under Nunavut jurisdiction, rather than the usual arrangement of running through the middle of a body of water.
 With Greenland, a constituent country of the Danish Realm, it shares a primarily maritime international border that includes a short land border on Hans Island.